 Symptoms of Collagen Deficiency

 There are plenty of reasons and conditions that cause collagen deficiency in our bodies.
 The biggest culprit of collagen deficiency is an aging process, and unfortunately, we can’t reverse it.
 As we age, collagen fibers become fragmented and thinner, and collagen production decreases inherently.

-Other significant reasons that cause collagen dropdown are excessive smoking, sugary meal, and ultraviolet rays of the sun.
+Other significant reasons that cause collagen dropdown are excessive smoking, sugary meals, and ultraviolet rays of the sun.
 Our inadequate dietary consumption and lifestyle factors can accelerate the process of collagen insufficiency.